 What Best Drug Rehabilitation Did Last Year

 At Best Drug Rehabilitation, we make a point to really help out around Christmas time especially, though we do run volunteer programs and community activities year round.
-Last year around Christmas time, on Thursday, December the 10th, some of the staff and some of our clients too from our treatment center took a trip to the local K-Mart Superstore in Manistee, Michigan, (the city where our facility is located), and set out to give shoppers some added Christmas cheer and holiday happiness.
-Dressed as Santa and his elves, and armed with K-Mart gift cards and bundles of holiday cheer, several of our staff and our clients went to the store to search for people to hand out the cards to.
+Last year around Christmas time, on Thursday, December the 10th, some of the staff took a trip to the local K-Mart Superstore in Manistee, Michigan and set out to give shoppers some added Christmas cheer and holiday happiness.
+Dressed as Santa and his elves, and armed with K-Mart gift cards and bundles of holiday cheer, several of our staff went to the store to search for people to hand out the cards to.
 We did good deeds for dozens of Kmart shoppers that day and had a good time doing it.
 We sang to passersby, and we talked to shoppers about addiction in Michigan and what we were doing about it.
 Our clients engaged in conversation with shoppers too, all working to promote sobriety, peace on earth, and goodwill to man.

 This excursion only lasted for a few hours but it had a really good result on our clients.
 They felt quite enlightened by having been able to help holiday shoppers out, and the overall reception at Kmart of our activities was quite appreciated.